munn129/Computer-Vision-with-CUDA/README.md

-# computer vision with CUDA
+# Computer Vision with CUDA

 ## 1. Intro
 This project aims to compare CV algorithms and identify the fastest one,